Fujifilm X-A5 vs Sony HX99

 It is notable that the X-A5 has a hotshoe, while the HX99 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-A5 and the HX99 are recent models that are part of the current product line-up.
-The X-A5 replaced the earlier Fujifilm X-A3, while the HX99 does not have a direct predecessor.
+The HX99 is a recent model that features in the current product line-up of Sony.
+In contrast, the X-A5 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X-A5 from Fujifilm.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-A5 and the Sony HX99?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.